Public Diplomacy

 Government and Private persons

-Within a a sovereign polity's population, a group is responsible for government.
-This group is formally authorized to rule and make decisions with an effect on its sovereign polity's jurisdiction.
-Sovereign polities have formal processes to legitimize this authority (elections, appointments, selection, etc.).
+Within a a sovereign political entity's population, a group is responsible for government.
+This group is formally authorized to rule and make decisions with an effect on its sovereign political entity's jurisdiction.
+Sovereign political entities have formal processes to legitimize this authority (elections, appointments, selection, etc.).

 Individuals not belonging to government are considered private persons.